hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	}
 }
 {% endhighlight %}
-Now everything is ok but it doesn't look like a plain c# function.
+Now everything is ok, but it doesn't look like a plain c# function.
 Could we do better?
 Definitely yes, our return and bind functions is a monad pattern and as usual we can use linq syntactic sugar.
 {% highlight csharp %}
 public static class WorkflowMonad
 {